-The Duke Forest experiments also permit us to evaluate other analytic kernels computed from the tilted Gaussian plume model and the advection-diffusion equation model in Okubo and Levin (1989).
-These models were revised here to include the depth-averaged velocity $\overline{U}$ and the depth-averaged eddy diffusivity computed using the second-order closure model of Massman and Weil (1999) as described in Appendix 2.
-This revision was necessary because the Okubo-Levin models do not consider any canopy effects on the velocity statistics.
-Rather, they assume that the mean velocity and eddy diffusivity are described by their boundary layer values (the boundary here being the forest floor) and the canopy is simply a passive source of seeds.
-Canopy turbulence significantly differs from the classical boundary layer turbulence in that the second-order statistics all vary appreciably with height (within the canopy) and the mean velocity profile has an inflection point near the canopy-top (unlike power-law or logarithmic functions) as revealed by numerous canopy experiments (Finnigan 2000; Katul and Albertson 1998; Poggi et al. 2004b) and Large Eddy Simulations (Albertson et al., 2001).
+plume model and the advection-diffusion equation model of Okubo and Levin (1989).
+We revised these models to include the depth-averaged velocity \overline{U} and the depthaveraged eddy diffusivity computed using the secondorder closure model of Massman and Weil (1999), as described in appendix B. This revision was necessary because the Okubo-Levin models do not consider any canopy effects on the velocity statistics.
+Rather, they assume that the mean velocity and eddy diffusivity are described by their boundary layer values (the boundary here being the forest floor) and that the canopy is simply a passive source of seeds.
+Canopy turbulence significantly differs from the classical boundary layer turbulence in that the secondorder statistics all vary appreciably with height (within the canopy) and the mean velocity profile has an inflection point near the canopy top (unlike power-law or logarithmic functions), as revealed by numerous canopy experiments (Katul and Albertson 1998; Finnigan 2000; Poggi et al. 2004a) and large-eddy simulations (Albertson et al. 2001).